zvdas/AngularAssignmentThinktac/README.md

 # Employee Table

-The Project is an Employee Table, which implements CRUD operation linked to Firestore and is hosted on Firebase.
+The Project is an Employee Table, which implements CRUD operations linked to Firestore and is hosted on Firebase.
 - The angularapp folder contains the project files (html, ts, configurations, markup, etc)
 - Dependencies used are Angular Material and Bootstrap
 - CSS has been used to add some styles (without encapsulation: lower level files also contain some css properties)